Kent man fatally beaten in fight over payment for a home repair, police say

 Witnesses identified two suspects and said they had been in the man’s home providing a home-repair service when an argument broke out over payment, according to the news release.
 The suspects, a 31-year-old man and a 27-year-old woman, both of Kent, fled the scene before police arrived but they were later found in a truck in North Kent, says the release.

 They were arrested without incident.
-Kent’s assistant police chief said the suspects were booked into the King County Jail on other charges as police continue the investigation into the man’s death, which is being treated as a homicide.
-It was unclear what those charges were.
+Kent’s assistant police chief said the suspects were booked into the King County Jail on other charges related to the case, but were not booked on suspicion of homicide as police continue their investigation into the man’s death.

 As of Tuesday afternoon, the King County Medical Examiner’s Office had not released the identity of the 60-year-old.